 Charlie Higson

-Charles Murray Higson is an English actor, comedian, author, and former singer.
-Born on 3 July 1958, he has also written and produced for television.
-Higson is renowned as the author of the young adult post-apocalyptic book series The Enemy, as well as the first five novels in the Young Bond series.
+Charles Murray Higson is an English actor, comedian, author and former singer.
+He is renowned for his work in television writing and production, and as the author of the young adult post-apocalyptic book series The Enemy, as well as the first five novels in the Young Bond series.

 Are you sure you want to delete this?